DonnaYoung.org

 Ives Color Wheel

-This color wheel has various sized circles which makes color placement a little easier for beginners.
+This color wheel has various sized circles which makes color placement a little easier.

 Ives Color Wheel